mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 show.layout()
 ```

-We first need to calculate some statistics summarised by channel:
+We first calculate some statistics summarised by channel:

 ```R
 # pass data